http4k/http4k/README.md

 The `http4k-contract` module adds a much more sophisticated routing mechanism to that available in `http4k-core`.
 It adds the facility to declare server-side `Routes` in a completely typesafe way, leveraging the Lens functionality from the core.
-These `Routes` are combined into `RouteModules`, which have the following features:
+These `Routes` are combined into a `ContractRouter`, which have the following features:
 * **Auto-validating** - the `Route` contract is automatically validated on each call for required-fields and type conversions, removing the requirement for any validation code to be written by the API user.
 Invalid calls result in a `HTTP 400 (BAD_REQUEST)` response.
 * **Self-describing:** - a generated endpoint is provided which describes all of the `Routes`  in that module.
 Implementations